idlesign/django-logexpose/README.rst

 1. Add `logexpose.middleware.RequestLoggerMiddleware` to MIDDLEWARE_CLASSES;

-2. And you're ready to `logexpose` logging facilities:
+2. And you're ready to use `logexpose` logging facilities:

     .. code-block:: python